flmnt/pantam/README.md

 ```
 {
-  "actions_folder": "actions"
+  "actions_folder": "actions",
   "entrypoint": "example.py"
-  "dev_port": 5000
-  "port": 5000
 }
 ```

 The `.pantamrc.json` file provides configuration options for the CLI.
-You only need to change it if you want to serve the application on different ports, change your main file (entrypoint) or rename your actions folder.
+You only need to change it if you change your main file (entrypoint) or rename your actions folder.

 ## Add New Routes